hwmhht/hht204806/Lesson-7:-Shadow-mapping.md

 };
 ```

 This shader simply copies the z-buffer into the framebuffer.
-Here is how it I call it from the main() function:
+Here is how I call it from the main() function:

 ```C++
      { // rendering the shadow buffer